AndriiJunior/question_app_Flutter/README.md

 # question_app

-It's a quiz app, I use API & json to show questions for user and check if it true or falseand.
+It's a quiz app, I use API & json to show questions for user and check if it true or false.
 There I use custom fonts.
 App opens in the same way on both platform(IOS and Android)!